 The Nike Flyknit 4.0 is the newest upgrade to the Flyknit series.
 Coming from the brand’s Free line, these offer a minimalistic style which is aimed at those who like the lighter, lower profiled running shoes.
-The version was originally released with enormous success, and remains a quite popular choice for both, casual and athletic applications.
+The version was originally released with enormous success and remains a quite popular choice for both, casual and athletic applications.
 This updated version offers many fixes to past criticism that Nike received regarding the Flyknit 3.0.
 One such issue was with the size of the previous version’s tongue.
 Another was about the shoe’s width.
-The 4.0 offers more flexibility, breathability and also adds onto the already unique overall design.
+The 4.0 offers more flexibility, breathability and also adds to the already unique overall design.

 4.0’s outsole, or the bottom of the outside, is very flexible, rather than rigid, to deliver a more minimal running experience